Using Anomaly Detection to Detect Poisoning Attacks in Federated Learning Applications: Proposed Framework

 \item All the attackers follow the FL algorithm, i.e., they train their local model using their local data and share the parameters with the global model.

-\item All the attackers have two strategies: manipulating their local training data and train the local model using the manipulated data, and manipulating the model parameters after training it on benign data.
+\item All the attackers have two strategies: manipulating their local training data and training the local model using the manipulated data, and manipulating the model parameters after training it on benign data.

 \item All the attackers have the full knowledge about the aggregation rules, the global model architecture, the auditor model (see Section~\ref{subsec:overview} for more details about the auditor model proposed in our method), and the detection results, i.e., the whole detection framework is a white box and can be used as an oracle to adapt the attackers' strategy.